garykac/clipboard/clipboard.md

 based on `document.execCommand()`.
 However, there have recently been [discussions on public-webapps](https://lists.w3.org/Archives/Public/public-webapps/2015JulSep/0235.html) questioning whether this is appropriate in the long term.

+## Current API

+What happens with `document.execCommand()` and the current clipboard operations that depend on it.

 ## Motivation